YasmineBB/The-True-Crime-Quiz/README.md

 - The colour scheme was generated using [Coolors](https://coolors.co/).
 - The Favicon created for the site was made on [Favicon](https://favicon.io/).
 - [Animate](https://animate.style/) library was used for some custom CSS animation styling.
-- Custom pop up boxed were sourced from [sweetalert](https://sweetalert2.github.io/#custom-class).
+- Custom pop up boxes were sourced from [Sweetalert](https://sweetalert2.github.io/#custom-class).
 - Emojis used in the quiz were sourced from [Emojipedia](https://emojipedia.org/).
--
+- [Am I Responsive](http://ami.responsivedesign.is/?url=https%3A%2F%2Fyasminebb.github.io%2FThe-True-Crime-Quiz%2F) was used to visualise the responsiveness of the site on a select number of screen sizes.
+- [Colour Contrast Checker](https://colourcontrast.cc/33cc00/201d1d) was used to check the contrast of the colours used in the site against WCAG standards.

 ### Media